Archaeology of Ayodhya: Excavations

 Professor B. B. Lal led a more detailed ASI study of the area in 1975–76.
-The team of archaeologists of the ASI, led by former Director-General ASI (1968–1972), B.B.
-Lal in 1975–76, worked on a project titled "Archaeology of Ramayana Sites", which excavated five Ramayana-related sites of Ayodhya, Bharadwaj Ashram, Nandigram, Chitrakoot and Shringaverapura.
+The team of archaeologists of the ASI, led by former Director-General ASI (1968–1972), B. B. Lal in 1975–76, worked on a project titled "Archaeology of Ramayana Sites", which excavated five Ramayana-related sites of Ayodhya, Bharadwaj Ashram, Nandigram, Chitrakoot and Shringaverapura.

 Though the results of this study were not published in that period, between 1975 and 1985 an archaeological project was carried out in Ayodhya to examine certain sites referenced to in the Ramayana or that belong to its tradition.
 Ascribed to the 14th century AD, it is the oldest image found in Ayodhya.
 The Babri Mosque site was one of the fourteen sites examined during this project.
 B. B. Lal conducted excavations in Ayodhya and found a terracotta image showing a Jain ascetic.

 Jain claims

-Jain Samata Vahini, a social organisation of the Jains stated that the excavation conducted at Hanuman Garhi by Prof B B Lal in 1976 threw up a grey terracotta figurine that was dated back to the fourth century BC, and Prof B B Lal, former director-general of the Archaeological Survey of India also acknowledge the same.
+Jain Samata Vahini, a social organisation of the Jains stated that the excavation conducted at Hanuman Garhi by Prof B. B. Lal in 1976 threw up a grey terracotta figurine that was dated back to the fourth century AD, and Prof B. B. Lal, former director-general of the Archaeological Survey of India also acknowledge the same.